-A bustling market, tiny backstreet, or immersed in nature are just a handful of examples of times I have shot hundreds of photos in a single place to create a collection of shots that not only look good alone, but also when featured together.
+A bustling market, tiny backstreet or being immersed in nature are just a handful of examples of times I have shot hundreds of photos in a single place to create a collection of shots that look good alone and when featured together.
 Then there are a couple of bigger series I have worked on over the years that have defined my style and will most likely never be completed because of their endless possibilities.

-Here are a few tips on how to capture a strong series of photographs which tell the story of your adventures.
+Here are a few tips on how to capture a strong series of photographs that tell the story of your adventures.

 Find Your Theme

-Sometimes a common thread can reveal itself to you, but if your intention is to create a series then selecting a theme before you start shooting can really help you to focus in on crafting the right shots.
+Sometimes a common thread can reveal itself to you, but if your intention is to create a series then selecting a theme before you start shooting can really help you focus on crafting the right shots.
 Ask yourself what moves you.
-Your theme could be as broad as observing the everyday life of people in a single country or as specific as honing in on a season of your local forest.
+Your theme could be as broad as observing the everyday life of people in a single country or as specific as honing in on your local forest during a single season.

 Whatever you choose, your photo series will need that all-important thread – the one thing that connects each and every shot, but is delivered to the viewer with a slight variation each time so they understand why they’re moving through the series.

-My work, for example, has always had an overarching theme of human’s interacting with nature.
-Adding a person to a landscape to showcase scale, a sense of adventure and that human touch makes these distant places seem a little more attainable.
+My work, for example, has always had an overarching theme of humans interacting with nature.
+Adding a person to a landscape to showcase scale, a sense of adventure and that human touch makes these distant places seem a little closer.

 Stick To It

-That said, you will soon find that you can push the boundaries of your theme.
+That said, you will soon findyou can push the boundaries of your theme.
 As long as the common thread remains consistent it can almost become a challenge to change everything else around it.

-It’s easy to get caught up in the idea of needing a concrete visual connection between each shot, however, there’s really no limit to how you connect your series.
-Techniques like shooting from a specific perspective (top-down, panorama, etc), and framing your shot around objects count just as much as having a physical draw card.
+It’s easy to get caught up in the idea of needing a concrete visual connection between each shot, but there’s really no limit to how you connect your series.
+Techniques like shooting from a specific perspective (top-down, panorama, etc) and framing your shot around objects count just as much as having a physical drawcard.